BrightBoost/devops/session2/cicd_pipeline.md

 - Basic JavaScript/Node knowledge, maybe Express fundamentals.

 ### **Option B: Node.js + Express (backend) + React (frontend)**
 - More challenging.
-They need to handle a separate frontend build (Webpack, Create React App, or Vite) and integrate that build into the pipeline.
+You need to handle a separate frontend build (Webpack, Create React App, or Vite) and integrate that build into the pipeline.
 - Familiarity with frontend frameworks, Node scripting, build tools.

 Choose a stack that aligns with your skill set or interests.
 Some may prefer the simpler version, others might relish the full-stack challenge.